Kristina01111000/Drws_site/README.md

 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?

-- ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?
-- I don't think having a site specifically for just yoga is a good idea -> you already have so many sites, you don't want people who want to learn to have to go to 10 different sites
 - look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing, check on free web tester
 - check login attempts